Foundation Inspection Services in Connecticut

-There are several reasons why concrete fails to bond together.
-One cause that has been identified in Northeastern region of Connecticut is related to a mineral found in the aggregate called pyrrhotite.
+There are several reasons why concrete fails to bond together that we evaluate during our foundation inspection process.
+One prevalent cause that has affected many residents in Connecticut is related to a mineral found called pyrrhotite.

 How Pyrrhotite Can Damage Building Foundations

-Pyrrhotite can cause concrete used for foundations, septic tanks, precast concrete products such as hatchways, stairs and more to fail by breaking down.
-The initial signs are what is called mapping cracks.
+Pyrrhotite can cause concrete used for foundations, septic tanks, precast concrete products (i.e. hatchways, stairs) to fail by breaking down.
+The initial signs are called mapping cracks.
 Initially, mapping cracks are small and hard to see and eventually grow to be very large and cause shifting and movement to the product.

 Foundation Inspection and Testing

-There are 3 ways to evaluate a concrete foundation for Pyrrhotite:
+There are three ways to test a foundation for signs of pyrrhotite:

-- Core samples, also known as core taps.
-This is when an approx. 4″ round sample is taken in 2 locations of the foundation and sent out for independent analysis from a lab of your choice.
+- Core samples (or core taps): This is when an approximately 4″ round sample is taken in 2 locations of the foundation and sent out for independent analysis from a lab of your choice.
 The hole is then filled properly to prevent leaking and the samples are labeled and sent to the lab.
-Once the lab evaluates the content they provide a report that provides the amount of “Pyrrhotite” in the core samples.
-This process has been recommended from the state of Ct. to get on the list for assistance.
+Once the lab evaluates the content they provide a report that provides the amount of pyrrhotite in the core samples.
+This process has been recommended from the state of Connecticut to get on the list for assistance.